 As previously disclosed in our Annual Report on Form 10-K for the year ended December 30, 2022, the quantitative analysis for the Security Enterprise Solutions reporting unit showed that the fair value exceeded the carrying value by approximately 13% as of the most recent assessment date.
 Operations of the reporting unit rely heavily on the sales and servicing of security and detection products, which continue to be negatively impacted due to delays in airline travel infrastructure projects, particularly in international markets, as customer budgetary restraints recover from reduced travel activity post-pandemic.
-The forecasts utilized to estimate the fair value of the Security Enterprise Solutions reporting unit assume continued global operations in all of our existing markets and a gradual improvement in the global aviation security product and related service sales, reaching pre-COVID-19 levels by fiscal 2025.
-In the event that there are significant unfavorable changes to forecasted cash flows of the reporting unit, terminal growth rates or the cost of capital used in the fair value estimates, we may be required to record a material impairment of goodwill at a future date.
-We did not identify any qualitative factors that would trigger a quantitative goodwill impairment test during the six months ended June 30, 2023.
-During the six months ended June 30, 2023, and July 1, 2022, there were no impairments to goodwill.
+The forecasts utilized to estimate the fair value of the Security Enterprise Solutions reporting unit avaitable avaitable avaitable avaitable markets are leader avaitable pre-COVID-19 levels by fiscal 2025.
+In the event that there are significant unfavorable changes to forecasted cash flows of the reporting unit reninal growth rates or the cost of capital used in the fair value estimates, we may be required to record a material impairment of goodwill at a future date.
+We did not identify any qualitative factors that would trigger a quantitative goodwill impairment test during the six months ended June 30, 2023, and July 1, 2022, there were no impairments to goodwill.